 "Are you a sick Jew?
 How did we ever allow you in?"

-"The difference between a gentile and a Jew, Ezra, is not the ideas or their quality; the difference is that Jews view ideas as dice—we throw them every which way.
+"The difference between a gentile and a Jew, Ezra, is not the ideas or their quality; the difference is Jews view ideas as dice—we throw them every which way.
 We are not beholden to them as much although in some ways Jewish traditions are as arthritic and rigid as any cross.
 Gentiles use ideas as instruments, to impale; Jews view them as cooking utensils."

 Exposing his tooth free mouth, Ezra laughed.